patrick-finley-ui/uipath-sdk-samples/README.md

 ## Samples

 - `samples/BlankProCodeAppTemplate` – A minimal starter template for building pro-code apps with the UiPath SDK.
 Includes React + TypeScript setup with Vite, Tailwind CSS styling, authentication flow with LoginScreen and Header components, and a ready-to-use `useAuth` hook.
 Perfect for starting new projects from scratch.
-- `samples/invoice-app` – Invoice-related sample app copied from `CodingProjects/Uipath Tasks/Invoice`
+- `samples/invoice-app` – Invoice-related sample app copied from `samples/invoice-app`.
+Showcases an invoice processing dashboard for DoD
+- `samples/Benefits-Claims-App` – SNAP benefits application processing app.
-- `samples/process-app` – Process app sample copied from `Target360App/uipath-typescript/samples/process-app`
+- `samples/process-app` – Process app sample copied from SDK

 ## How SEs should use this repo